Like every instrument, there is a learning curve for new drummers.

 You can contact your local Ludwig dealer for help, you should be able to find their contact here.

 Or, message them on Facebook via the Ludwig Drums official page.

 Does this kit makes sense for an 18 months old child?

 However, he or she might not be able to reach the pedals while seating on the accompanying throne just yet.

-And, the drumsticks that come along in The Pocket Kit might be a little too heavy for them.
+And, the drumsticks that come along in the Ludwig Pocket Kit might be a little too heavy for them.
 Get kids sized drumsticks like the Vic Firth Kidsticks instead.

 With that said, your child could still have fun while picking up fundamentals to drumming.

 After all, it makes much more sense for a child to be learning to play on a real kit rather than one of those fake plastic toys with buttons for each drum…

 Drummer parents and doting grandparents have left reviews and feedback on how their 18 months and 2 year olds love the kit.

 You can read their reviews on Amazon here.